abazabaaa/molbeam_fp/README.md

 git clone https://github.com/abazabaaa/molbeam_fp.git
 </pre>

 4) Convert the SMILES csv into a parquet dataset.
-An example csv is provided along with expected output.
 You must create a directory for the output parquet files.
-Based on the settings in the script the output parquet is roughly ~30k smiles strings per parquet.
+Based on the settings in the script the output parquets are roughly ~30k smiles strings.

 <pre>
 python large_csv_to_fp_pq.py /path/to/file.csv /path/to/output_dir smiles_column_name compound_id_col_name